MaastrichtU-IDS/translator-openpredict/CONTRIBUTING.md

 > See the [main README](https://github.com/MaastrichtU-IDS/translator-openpredict) for more details on the package installation.

-The OpenPredict API store its metadata using RDF:
+The OpenPredict API stores its metadata using RDF:

 * We use a `.ttl` file in `data/` in local development
 * It can use the open source [Virtuoso triplestore](https://virtuoso.openlinksw.com/) in local development environment with docker